hondzik/printer-toner-level-feature/README.md

 Next, you need to create a Tile card and select the created template sensor as the entity.
 In the Feature selection, you should be able to choose _Printer toner level_ (the option will appear based on the attribute domain: "printer").

-For black-and-white printers, just set the grid_options.rows to 2; for color printers, you need to set the grid_options.rows to 3. 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
+For black-and-white printers, just set the grid_options.rows to 2; for color printers, you need to set the grid_options.rows to 3.

-Configuration for a color printer looks like this:
+Configuration for a color printer may look like this:

 ```yaml
 type: tile